pblack/docs/content/faq/what-versions-of-jekyll-do-you-support.md

 ---
-date: 2016-07-18T15:52:00Z
+date: '2016-07-18T15:52:00Z'
-description: ""
+description: ''
-tags: ["jekyll", "version"]
+tags:
+- jekyll
+- version
-title: "What versions of Jekyll do you support?"
+title: What versions of Jekyll do you support?
 menu:
   faq:
-    name: "What versions of Jekyll do you support? "
+    name: 'What versions of Jekyll do you support? '
     weight: 5

 ---